pitivi/pitivi/docs/design/2008_design/2008_UI_Design.md

 -   finding a specific time in the timeline
 -   shifting a clip's start position
 -   triming a clip's in or out position
--   spliting a clip into multiple pieces
+-   splitting a clip into multiple pieces
 -   previewing the project
 -   adjusting audio volume or video alpha
 -   moving sources between layers